-You can also keep your legs elevated when you’re at home – even sitting on the house.
-It’s a good idea not to stay sitting or standing for long periods of time, and remember to change positions as often as possible.
+You can also keep your legs elevated when you’re at home.
+Try not to stay sitting or standing for long periods of time, and remember to change positions as often as possible.

 Obesity or being overweight is a major cause of varicose and spider veins.
 That’s because your legs are bearing more weight, and the veins have to work harder to pump blood back to your heart.

-Try to keep a diet that helps you consume less so that you lose those extra pounds that are putting pressure on your extremities.
+Try to keep a diet that helps you lose those extra pounds that are putting pressure on your extremities.

 Wear compression socks or stockings

 People who travel a lot for work often choose to wear compression socks.
-You can buy these at any pharmacy or store without a prescription, and wear them all day, not only when you find yourself sitting or standing in one position.
+You can buy these at any pharmacy or store without a prescription.
+Wear them all day, not only when you find yourself sitting or standing in one position.

 Massage your legs

-Every afternoon or evening when you get home from work (or even a few times a week if you don’t think you can manage every day) try massaging your legs to improve circulation.
+Every afternoon or evening, when you get home (or even a few times a week if you don’t think you can manage every day), try massaging your legs to improve circulation.

-Complement your massage with some essential oils, like lavender, olive oil, eucalyptus, or any scent you enjoy.
+Complement your message with some essential oils, like lavender, olive oil, eucalyptus, or any scent you enjoy.

 Sleep with your legs elevated

-You can do this in a variety of ways, but the best ways are to put pillows under your ankles so that your legs rest higher than your torso, or you can put some cinder blocks underneath the feet of the bed to ensure that your legs are elevated higher than your head.
+You can do this in a variety of ways, but the best ways are to put pillows under your ankles so that your legs rest higher than your torso.
+Likely, you can put some cinder blocks underneath the feet of the bed to ensure that your legs are elevated higher than your head.

 Another way to improve your blood circulation is to let your legs rest above the level of your heart for a few minutes.
 You could place your ankles or heels on the wall as you lie down on the floor, bed, or sofa, for example.